giantswarm/docs/src/content/general/architecture/openstack/index.md

 ### Components

-There are two type of components...
+There are two type of components: generics and self-developed.

 #### Generic Components